Our Location

 We compost the leaves that land on the grass to create nutrient-dense plant food (leaf mold) for the garden.
 First, we mow over the leaves with a mulching lawnmower.
 Shredding the leaves speeds up the decomposition process.
 It is much easier to shred them in place than in a pile (we know this from experience….).
 Once the leaves have been adequately shredded, we rake them up into piles.
 A wheelbarrow is perfect for transporting shredded leaves to the compost bin.

-Being outside in the crisp fall air raking leaves is a wonderful way to get a workout.
+Outside in the crisp fall air, raking leaves is a wonderful way to work out.
 I would take raking leaves over going for a run on the treadmill any day.

 This isn’t the fastest way of composting, but it’s the most practical for our household.
 I don’t have time to be out there measuring the temperature, investigating the moisture content, and turning the pile all the time just so that my compost can be done in a couple of months.
 But…I do like to have lots of compost!
 And I’m willing to wait for it.